zengjunc/BARGE_for_review/README.md

 - Within-view aggregation (step 3) and cross-view aggregation (step 4, `lse` mode) share the same LSE reduction, so the intra- and inter-view scales are consistent.
-- The union pool is invariant to `self.or_fusion_mode`; only the ranking function changes, which is what makes the fusion-mode ablation clean.

 ### I.8  Hyper-parameters used in the paper

-The following configuration is used to produce every number in the main table of the paper unless noted otherwise.
-All choices are shared across the Beauty and Sports splits of Amazon Reviews; no per-dataset tuning is performed.

 **Tokenizer (Stage 1).**